Karim20221/Operating-Systems---Coursework/week2.md

 This is mitigated with a default-deny firewall and regular service checks.

 ### Privilege escalation risks
-This is reduced by disabling root login and enforcing access-control policies.
+This is reduced by disabling root login and enforcing access control policies.